-The programme will run from Monday 29 August to Friday 2 September 2022.
-Each student will experience first-hand what life studying and living at a research-led university is like by staying for five days and four nights in the University halls of residence and attending academic sessions in an area of their interest.
+The programme runs from 28 to 31 August 2023.
+Each student will experience first-hand what life studying and living at a research-led university is like by staying for four days and three nights in the University halls of residence and attending academic sessions in an area of their interest.
 During the evenings, students will be able to take part in social activities.
-Throughout the residential, there will be a team of current undergraduate student ambassadors on hand to support within a relevant academic stream to support and advice.
+Throughout the residential, an experienced team of current undergraduate student ambassadors will be on hand to support you during your time with us.

 There are four broad streams that students can choose from.
-The stream must be related to their current studies or relevant to the degree programme they wish to study.
+The stream must be related to your current studies or relevant to the degree programme you wish to study.
 The academic streams will include some of the following areas, but these are all subject to availability of academic staff:

 - Humanities and Social Sciences – covering Geography, English, History, Law, Politics, Social Policy, Public Policy, Social Work, Sociology, Theology, Psychology